-What does it mean if you have a P0141 code and your Check Engine light is on?
-P0141, “O2 Sensor Heater Circuit Malfunction (Bank 1, Sensor 2),” means something is preventing your car’s Bank 1 number 2 o2 sensor’s heated circuit from working correctly.
+What does it mean if you have a P0141 code and your check engine light is on?
+P0141, “O2 Sensor Heater Circuit Malfunction (Bank 1, Sensor 2),” means something is preventing your car’s Bank 1 number 2 oxygen (O2) sensor’s heated circuit from working correctly.

-In this video, our mechanic shows you how to inspect and test your oxygen sensors, their circuits and wiring, fuses, and other areas to help you figure out what’s triggering the P0141 code.
+In this video, our mechanic shows you how to inspect and test your oxygen sensors.
+You’ll also find out how to check their circuits and wiring, fuses, and other areas to figure out what’s causing the P0141 code.

 Check Engine Light?
 O2 Sensor Heater Circuit Malfunction – Code P0141

-When your car has a P0141 diagnostic trouble code, that means the heated circuit found in the downstream o2 sensor 2 in Bank 1 is malfunctioning.
-Our mechanic explains that heated circuit’s role beginning at :17 in the video above.
+If your car has a P0141 diagnostic trouble code, the heated circuit found in the downstream O2 sensor 2 in Bank 1 is malfunctioning.
+Our mechanic explains that heated circuit’s role beginning at 0:17 in the video above.

-Can I drive with P0141?
-How serious is this code?
+Can I Drive with Code P0141?
+How Serious Is It?

-Depending on what’s causing the issue that triggered P0141, your engine may become stuck in “open loop” mode, which means more fuel is burned than usual.
+Depending on what’s causing the issue that triggered P0141, your engine may become stuck in “open loop” mode, which means its burning more fuel than usual.
 It’s best to address a P0141 code as soon as possible to avoid other related repairs.

 - Rough-running engine